 Eh . . . he took a step closer to her . . . what the hell.

 It was just a mistletoe kiss.
 Or . . . he eyed it again . . . a half dead fern kiss.
 Whatever he called it, it was a legitimate excuse to act on one harmless little urge.

 And before he allowed himself to think about it anymore than that, he put his hand on Emily's shoulder and leaned down to plant a quick kiss on her lips.

-It turned out to perhaps not be quite so quick as he'd planned . . . the alcohol and six months of celibacy might have tacked an extra twelve or fifteen seconds on there . . . but it was still fairly chaste.
+Though the kiss turned out to perhaps not be quite so quick as he'd planned . . . the alcohol and six months of celibacy might have tacked an extra twelve or fifteen seconds on there . . . but it was still a fairly chaste one.

 Certainly mouths stayed shut.

-Then he pulled back and looked down at her.
-When her lashes fluttered open he squeezed her shoulder as his lip quirked up, "if you ever tell this story to JJ or Garcia make sure that the fern is indeed mistletoe and that this happened downstairs and not upstairs with us alone behind a closed door."
+"If you ever tell this story to JJ or Garcia, make sure that the fern is indeed mistletoe and that this happened downstairs and not upstairs with us alone behind a closed door."

 Emily laughed as she reached up to wipe the smudge of red gloss from his lips, "got it sir!"